Consideration set: Limitations and critiques

 The decision-making process is still not well enough understood to clarify the distinction between the models used to represent the process and the process of decision-making itself.
 Many researchers reject the idea of a two-step decision-making process using a consideration set, and instead insist on viewing the consideration set as simply an indicator of preferences.
 Many researchers claim that knowing a particular consumer's consideration set is not enough to predict their final product choice, and this knowledge is trivial when compared to something like the utility function, which is much more robust.
 Since neither the utility function or consideration set are directly observable, researchers are still unsure whether either is an accurate or useful model for describing choice.
+Because consideration is not directly observable, researchers have developed methods to infer patterns of product co-consideration from consumer activity data.
+A 2018 study used a large dataset of online vehicle price-quote requests to probabilistically infer predominant co-consideration patterns in the U.S. automobile market from spatiotemporal patterns in the data, despite the absence of individual consumer identifiers.
+Incorporating the inferred market structure into a sales-response model substantially improved predictive performance.

 Another criticism of the consideration set is how it is applied.
 Marketers often assume that all consumers have the same consideration set; that is, they assume all consumers are selecting between the same set of options.
 The consideration set is actually theorized to be highly individualistic – and the products within it reflect a variety of factors such as the consumer's socioeconomic status, attitudes, and perceptions.
 This implies that marketers should treat consideration set formation as probabilistic, rather than objective.